MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 The valid values are as follows:

-- **ConciseView**: (Default) Provides a concise error message suitable for new or occasional PowerShell users and a refactored view for advanced module builders.
-If the error is not from a script or parser error, then it's a single line error message.
-Otherwise, you receive a multiline error message that contains the error, a pointer and error message showing where the error is in that line.
-If the terminal doesn't support Virtual Terminal, then vt100 color codes are not used.
+- **ConciseView**: (Default) Provides a concise error message and a refactored view for advanced module builders.
+If the error is from command line it's a single line error message.
+Otherwise, you receive a multiline error message that contains the error and a pointer to the error showing where it occurs in that line.
+If the terminal supports Virtual Terminal, then ANSI color codes are used to provide color accent.
 The Accent color can be changed at `$Host.PrivateData.ErrorAccentColor`.
 Use `Get-Error` cmdlet for a comprehensive detailed view of the fully qualified error, including inner exceptions.

+  **ConciseView** was added in PowerShell 7.

 - **NormalView**: A detailed view designed for most users.
 Consists of a description of the error, and the name of the object involved in the error.

 - **CategoryView**: A succinct, structured view designed for production environments.
 The format is as follows: